cosmintimis/my-chess-game/README.md

 2. Open the solution file in Visual Studio or any compatible C# IDE.
 3. Build the solution to ensure all dependencies are resolved.
 4. Start the application from the IDE or by running the executable file.

+## License

+Copyright © 2024 Cosmin Timis

+Licensed under the MIT License.
+See [LICENSE](LICENSE) for details.